BenjaminRedhead/Faster-RePaint-Inpainting-with-Demonising-Diffusion-GANs/README.md

 pip install --upgrade gdown && bash ./download.sh
 ```
 ## Pretrained Checkpoints ##
-We have released pretrained checkpoints on CIFAR-10 and CelebA HQ 256 at this
+There are released pretrained checkpoints on CIFAR-10 and CelebA HQ 256 at this
 [Google drive directory](https://drive.google.com/drive/folders/1UkzsI0SwBRstMYysRdR76C1XdSv5rQNz?usp=sharing).
-Simply download the `saved_info` directory to the code directory.
+Simply download the  CelebA model, and put it inside `model` directory to the code directory.
 Use  `--epoch_id 550` for CelebA HQ 256 in the commands below.

 ### Evaluation
 #### CelebA HQ 256 ####